Here Is What Hillary Clinton’s Cabinet Definitely Would’ve Looked Like

 EPA: Al Gore (“Hillary really wanted a millennial in this role.”)

-Budget Director: How about you tell us, in three emojis or less?
+Budget Director: How about you tell us, in three emoji or less?

 U.N Ambassador: J.K.
 Rowling (“Her experience likening various people and situations to Voldemort shows crucial knowledge of the global arena.”)